 Does saying PURA VIDA change your brain?

-According to a measure of Happiness, the New Economics Foundation, in measuring how efficiently a country consumes ecological resources to support a given level of happiness, has picked Costa Rica to be number one.
+According to a measure of Happiness by the New Economics Foundation, Costa Rica is number one in measuring how efficiently a country consumes ecological resources to support a given level of Happiness.
 The United States is number 114.

 Translated, this index measures the number of years of a happy life based on satisfaction and life expectancy.
-Quite complicated, but this is determined by how much land one has or needs for one’s source requirements and absorption of CO2 emissions from the products used.
+It isn't easy, but this is determined by how much land one has or needs for source requirements and absorption of CO2 emissions from the products used.
 Costa Rica embodies a happy population that uses few natural resources.

 The son responded: